Sam McCullough has lived within the same square block of East Nashville for his entire life.

 Around the same time McCullough’s parents wanted to leave the area, Robert Keenan bought Howe Garden for $75,000 and built squat apartment buildings to rent out to low-income households.

-By the time McCullough’s parents died in the 1960s, urban renewal and the accompanying middle class flight had destroyed East Nashville.
+By the time McCullough’s parents died, urban renewal and the accompanying middle class flight had destroyed East Nashville.
 Many of the larger homes lost so much value that landowners just walked away.
 Throughout the next decade, many housing developments like Howe Garden would be constructed throughout the area, in the form of apartments or duplexes, often where historical homes once were.
 Crime rates rose as neighborhoods like Cleveland Park and Eastwood became more economically segregated.
 In other parts of Nashville, East Nashville was almost entirely ignored.

 Bill and Kaki Friskics-Warren moved to East Nashville in the 1980s.
 They were graduate students at Vanderbilt, and never had occasion to cross the Cumberland River.
 But, they were ready to buy a house, and East Nashville was an area they could afford.
 They came to Nashville to pursue social justice work, but the move to East Nashville was less a statement on economic segregation than a practical move.
 They bought an old house in the Lockeland Springs area, adjacent to Eastwood and across Gallatin from Cleveland Park.